Assistance

 SAS operated flights are always subject to EU Regulation 1107/2006 and applicable safety regulations.

-Flights between Scandinavia and the US
+Flights between Scandinavia & the US

-Flights between Scandinavia and Canada
+Flights between Scandinavia & Canada